For all the joys of living in Mexico, the challenge of feeding yourself in a healthy style is under-reported and grossly

 Beef will taste different.
 Cattle in Mexico live a better life than in our country - they roam free.
 They are grass rather than grain fed.
-All that exercise and cheaper diet makes for tougher beef with a different taste.
+All that exercise and cheaper diet makes for tougher beef with a different flavor.
 Chicken and pork in Mexico are excellent.
 Chicken may be yellow in color in because of a flower they are fed (marigolds).

 Beans and corn tortillas are the center of a typical Mexican worker's diet and why those ingredients are price-fixed by the Mexican government.
 Together they make a complete protein.
 Go ahead and get on that band wagon.

 Smoothies make good meal replacements.
 You can hide a handful of spinach, oatmeal, chia seeds and a host of healthy ingredients in a smoothie.
 For the same reason, soups are big.
 Tofu is usually available in Mexico too.
 Just like at home, smoothies are a great way to use produce past its prime.

-Mexicans are more than happy to share recipes, but again you have the issue of language, differences in palate and the metric system bogging you down.
+Mexicans are more than happy to share recipes.
+Again you have the issue of language, differences in palatte and the metric system bogging you down.
 Online cooking videos are very useful since you can see the preparation even if it’s explained in Spanish.